CPS 721: An Introduction

 -

-Class participation marks are earned for active course participation and
+Class participation marks are earned for active course participation, not

 The course participation marks cannot be requested by the students.